krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_client_keytab_name**
     This relation specifies the name of the default keytab for obtaining client credentials.
 The default is |clkeytab|.
+This relation is subject to parameter expansion (see below).

 **default_keytab_name**
-    This relation specifies the default keytab name to be used by application servers such as telnetd and rlogind.
-The default is
+    This relation specifies the default keytab name to be used by application servers such as sshd.
+The default is |keytab|.
+This relation is subject to parameter expansion (see below).
-    |keytab|.

 **default_realm**
     Identifies the default Kerberos realm for the client.
 Set its